gaelgthomas/prisma-sqlite-example/README.md

-# Prisma JS with SQLite example
+# Prisma JS with SQLite

 This repository is part of the ["Build and Manage your next Node.Js Database using Prisma" freeCodeCamp article](https://www.freecodecamp.org/news/manage-node-js-database-prisma-orm/).